LGBTQIA+ : défis de la vie

 Défis juridiques

-Same-gender activities between men and women are criminalized in Senegal by punishment of 1-5 years imprisonment and a fine of 100,000-1,500,000 francs (€150–€2,300).
+Same-gender activities between men and women are criminalised in Senegal by the punishment of 1-5 years imprisonment and a fine of 100,000-1,500,000 francs (€150–€2,300).
 Maximum penalty applies when sexual activities include a person under 21.
-There are no anti-discrimination laws in hate speech, violence, employment in Senegal and same-gender couples are also not legally recognized.
-There is no legal gender change for transgenders.
-In 2016, Senegalese President Macky Sall has said he would never legalize homosexuality under his authority in the Senegalese lands.
-Senegal's National Police is known to arrest and to arbitrarily detain LGBTQIA+ persons who are presumed to have had same-gender sexual activity.
+There are no anti-discrimination laws regarding hate speech, violence, and employment in Senegal and same-gender couples are also not legally recognised.
+There is no legal gender change for transexual people.
+In 2016, Senegalese President Macky Sall has said he would never legalise homosexuality under his authority in the Senegalese lands.
+Senegal's National Police is known to arrest and arbitrarily detain LGBTQIA+ persons who are presumed to have had same-gender sexual activity.

 Pictogram Social Challenges